 The Hygienist will remove tartar, plaque, and stains using a combination of hand instruments.
 They will also assess the periodontal status of every patient.
 They will note any signs of bleeding, inflammation, pain, and bone loss.
 These can indicate a more serious problem.
 Once all of the tartar is removed the Hygienist will polish and floss your teeth.
 They will also provide you with preventative treatment options such as Fluoride and Sealants.

 Fluoride is a mineral that is applied topically to help prevent tooth decay.
-Dental offices commonly use in office fluoride treatment to help protect the oral health of children and adults.
+An in-office fluoride treatment is a common treatment that helps protect the oral health of children and adults.
 The treatment generally takes a few minutes and is usually administered during a hygiene appointment.
 After the treatment, the hygienist will ask you not to rinse, eat, or drink for at least 30 minutes.
 This will allow your teeth to absorb the fluoride.

 A digital x-ray is a technique that uses an electronic sensor to capture and store the image on the computer.
 The image can then be viewed and enlarged to assist the dentist and the dental hygienist in diagnosing potential problems.
 Digital x-ray reduces the radiation exposure by 80%-90% compared to the already low exposure of the traditional method of dental x-rays.

 Dental x-rays are valuable components of your dental visit.
 It is essential in the diagnostic of dental abnormalities.
 The dentist and dental hygienist use the x-rays to create an accurate treatment plan.
-A full mount series of dental x-rays is recommended to all our new patients.
+A full series of dental x-rays is recommended for all our new patients.

 Your children’s dental care is extremely important to us.
 Pediatric dentistry focuses on children from birth through adolescence.
 During these years, it is particularly important for your child to be comfortable with their family dentist and hygiene team.